You may wonder if it’s possible to lose weight while not giving up snacks.

 Here's a quick recipe for a satisfying snack with 14 grams of protein and about 200 calories:

-Ricotta Cheese with Cocoa
+Ricotta cheese with cocoa

-- 1/2 cup full-fat ricotta cheese.
+- 1/2 cup (125 grams) of full-fat ricotta cheese.

-- 1 teaspoon unsweetened cocoa powder.
+- 1 teaspoon (5 grams) of unsweetened cocoa powder.

-- Stevia or other sweetener, if desired.
+- A pinch of stevia or other sweetener, if desired.

 Place ricotta cheese in a small bowl.
 Sprinkle with cocoa powder and stevia.